 A Cause for Caution

 The report’s authors point out that only a small number of patients are reporting this unexpected difficulty.
-Many Parkinson’s sufferers who are able to swim before having a DBS device implanted continue to be able to do so even after they begin using the device.
+Many people living with Parkinson’s who were able to swim before having a DBS device implanted continue to do so even after using the device.
 Yet, Waldvogel felt that it was important to make the effect known.

 “Even though these reports affected only a few people, we felt this potential risk was serious enough to alert others with Parkinson’s disease, as well as their families and doctors,” he says.